jueves, 30 de junio de 2011

 Mercedes-Benz Considering Making S-class Hybrid-only?

+Mercedes-Benz Considering Making S-class Hybrid-only?
+With mostly large V-8s and twin-turbo V-12s in its lineup, the Mercedes-Benz S-class isn’t particularly fuel-efficient.
+In light of upcoming fuel economy standards, Daimler executives reportedly are considering making the S-class a hybrid-only lineup.
 According to Automotive News, inside dealer sources said Daimler executives are considering the switch to all gasoline-electric models for the next-generation S-class.
 If the switch is made, the dealer sources say that no S-class will be offered with only an internal combustion engine -- including the high-performance AMG versions.
-The fact that even the Autobahn-storming AMG models would become hybrids has drawn criticism from U.S. dealerships because they worry hybrids are not perceived as true performance cars in this market.
+The fact that even the Autobahn-storming AMG models would become hybrids has drawn criticism from U.S....